syncfusion-content/windowsforms-docs/WindowsForms/sfcalendar/Overview.md

 Special dates
 </td>
 <td>
-SfCalendar provides supports to highlight the {{'[special date](https://help.syncfusion.com/windowsforms/sfcalendar/cell-customization#special-dates)'| markdownify }} with icons and descriptions.
-It also supports to customize the position of icon and text.
+Highlights the {{'[special date](https://help.syncfusion.com/windowsforms/sfcalendar/cell-customization#special-dates)'| markdownify }} with icons and descriptions.
+Customizes the position of icon and text.

 </td>
 </tr>